chef/automate/components/docs-chef-io/content/automate/ha_deploy_aws.md

 1. Configure the [AWS credentials on your Bastion host](( {{< relref "ha_configure_aws_credentials.md" >}} )).
 1. Create the certificate for the Chef Automate and Chef Server load balancers.
 1. Create and rotate the certificates. _optional_
+1. Enable *dnshostname* in VPC, which determines whether the VPC supports assigning public DNS hostnames to instances with public IP addresses.

+{{< note >}}

+A DNS hostname uniquely names a computer and consists of a host name and a domain name.
+DNS servers resolve DNS hostnames to their corresponding IP addresses.
+To set up DNS in your VPC, ensure that DNS hostnames and DNS resolution are both enabled in your VPC.
+Refer [Setting up DNS in Your VPC](https://docs.aws.amazon.com/glue/latest/dg/set-up-vpc-dns.html) page.

+If the DNS attributes, *enableDnsSupport* and *enableDnsHostnames* are true, instances in the VPC is set with public DNS hostnames.
+The default for these attributes are `false` when the VPC is a default VPC or the VPC is created using the VPC console wizard.

+{{ < note/>}}

 1. Execute the [Chef Automate HA deployment commands](( {{< relref "ha_aws_deploy_steps.md" >}} )).

 ## AWS Infrastructure Resources